insure logo

 • Property damage liability

-These limits are the bare minimum – many drivers choose higher coverage to better protect themselves financially after an accident.
-Not carrying the required coverage in Vermont can lead to fines, license suspension and even vehicle impoundment.
+These limits are just the minimum required by law-many drivers opt for higher coverage to ensure better financial protection after an accident.
+Driving without the required coverage in Vermont can result in fines, license suspension or vehicle impoundment.

 Our agents make it hassle-free to get the right quote.